Venafi/VenafiPS/docs/functions/Export-VcCertificate.md

 ### -OutPath
 Folder path to save the certificate to.
 The name of the file will be determined automatically.
+For each certificate a directory will be created in this folder with the format Name-ID.

 ```yaml
 Type: String